 And you should squeeze into this range as well.
 You can use online average sentence length calculators that will help you with this.

 Or if you’re old school, you can do it manually, but you’d be only losing time.

 7. Use One-Sentence Paragraphs

-One sentence paragraphs are extremely effective way to skyrocket your readability…
+One-sentence paragraphs are an extremely effective way to skyrocket your readability…

 Consider this example: